Climate-based cabbage planting guide for Kingston, Ontario

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Cabbage in Kingston
+How Frost Affects Planting Dates for Cabbage in Kingston

 Kingston usually has about 170 frost-free days, with a typical last spring frost around April 27 and a typical first fall frost around October 14.